christopherrowley/ESP32_FFT/README.md

+This code originally came from: https://github.com/s-marley/ESP32_FFT_VU It has been simplified and edited to be used for workshops.

 # ESP32_FFT_VU
 A spectrum analyzer VU meter running a 40kHz FFT on an ESP32 and outputting to a 16 x 16 FastLED matrix.
 The code is heavily modified from [this example](https://github.com/G6EJD/ESP32-8266-Audio-Spectrum-Display/blob/master/ESP32_Spectrum_Display_02.ino) originally written by G6EJD.